Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-In this example, we multiply and add the square and cube to make it 0,14,36,12,0,0.
+In this example, we multiply and add the square and cube to make it start = 0, per1 = 14, per2 = 36, per3 = 12, per4 = 0, and per5 = 0.

 <br /><br />